Back to projects

 • Add automated retraining and drift checks.

-• Compare the Keras model with Transformer and Prophet baselines.
+• Compare the current sequence model with Transformer and Prophet baselines.

 • Add CI checks for preprocessing and inference integrity.